Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

       - `export XPFM_PRE_BUILDS := true` for using the xpfm pre-builds.
         - Be sure that the environment `PLATFORM_REPO_PATHS` is set and pointing to the `internal_platforms` of the used version.
           - This should be set by sourcing Vivado `settingsXY.sh` and/or Vitis `settingsXY.sh`
+        - REMARK: `export TARGET := hw_emu` is NOT supported and will error out.
     - `LINUX_PRE_BUILDS`:
       - `export LINUX_PRE_BUILDS := false` for building linux (default).
       - `export LINUX_PRE_BUILDS := true` for using the linux pre-builds.